Table of Contents

 - Breathing:

-- Expiration: Releasing alveolar air.
+- Expiration: involves release of CO₂-rich alveolar air.

 - Exchange of Gases: